 Finally, to my husband:

 Postpartum anxiety can feel like many things.
 For me, it was a constant loop in my mind of playing out the “worst-case scenario” of each moment.
-Sometimes that was realizing that my baby could just stop breathing without warning in her sleep; sometimes it was envisioning (not fantasizing, but rather being haunted by) someone holding my baby and tripping and dropping her on her head; sometimes it was assuming that I would literally just starve to death, because food tasted so badly to me.
+Sometimes that was realizing that my baby could just stop breathing without warning in her sleep; sometimes it was envisioning (not fantasizing, but rather being haunted by) someone holding my baby and tripping and dropping her on her head; sometimes it was assuming that I would literally just starve to death, because food tasted like dirt to me.

 Anxiety is Like Pain

 I talk to my patients all the time about how pain is a warning signal to the brain.
 It makes your brain pay attention and take action.
 So, if your hand is dangerously close to a hot stovetop, you will feel that, interpret it as pain, and pull your hand away.
 But what if you get that same burning pain when you are NOT near a hot stovetop?
 Or if your back is in terrible pain every time you do something as safe and simple as bending forward?
 That pain is no longer serving you as a warning signal.
 It is “maladaptive.”
 And you have to take caution in how that pain dictates your actions, because it could keep you from doing a lot of good stuff!